ALTER SYSTEM

 to the specified instance, then Oracle Database returns an error.In earlier releases, you could identify the redo log file group to be archived by thread as well as instance.
 That syntax is now supported for backward compatibility only.
 The

-clause achieves the same purpose and is easier to use.
+INSTANCE clause achieves the same purpose and is easier to use.

 SEQUENCE Clause

-to manually archive the online redo log file group identified by the log sequence number integer
+Specify SEQUENCE to manually archive the online redo log file group identified by the log sequence number integer in the specified thread.
+If you omit the THREAD parameter, then Oracle Database archives the specified group from the thread assigned to your instance.

 CHANGE Clause

-to manually archive the online redo log
+Specify CHANGE to manually archive the online redo log

 file group containing the redo log entry with the system change number